 - Bills for counseling sessions

 - Payment invoices

-- Project estimates or rates for independent contract work
+- Project costs or hourly rates for freelance employment

-- Signed agreements indicating payment to be remitted for work completed
+- Signed contracts specifying the payment to be sent for the services done

 - Diminished value estimates